Netflix February 2020 new releases – TV and film this month

 Saturday 1st February

-Clueless 1995 American coming-of-age teen comedy film loosely based on Jane Austen’s classic novel Emma
+Clueless 1995 American coming-of-age teen comedy film loosely based on Jane Austen’s classic novel Emma.
+Watch on Netflix

-For Keeps 1988 coming-of-age comedy about a teen pregnancy, starring Mollie Ringwald
+For Keeps 1988 coming-of-age comedy about a teen pregnancy, starring Mollie Ringwald.
+Watch on Netflix

-Hush A deaf writer retreats into the woods to live a solitary life and is confronted by a masked figure in this slasher film
+Hush A deaf writer retreats into the woods to live a solitary life and is confronted by a masked figure in this slasher film.
+Watch on Netflix

-In This Corner of the World Anime drama following a woman who lives through wartime Hiroshima and is married off to a man she barely knows
+In This Corner of the World Anime drama following a woman who lives through wartime Hiroshima and is married off to a man she barely knows.
+Watch on Netflix

-Kiki’s Delivery Service Studio Ghibli classic about a 13-year-old who moves to a seaside town with her talking cat Jiji
+Kiki’s Delivery Service Studio Ghibli classic about a 13-year-old who moves to a seaside town with her talking cat Jiji.
+Watch on Netflix

-Laputa: Castle in the Sky Studio Ghibli’s first film follows young orphan Sheeta and her kidnapper Colonel Muska, whose plane is attacked by a gang of air pirates
+Laputa: Castle in the Sky Studio Ghibli’s first film follows young orphan Sheeta and her kidnapper Colonel Muska, whose plane is attacked by a gang of air pirates.
+Watch on Netflix

-Miraculous: Tales of Ladybug & Cat Noir season three Third series of the French kids’ show about superheroes
+Miraculous: Tales of Ladybug & Cat Noir season two Second series (in two parts) of the French kids’ show about superheroes.
+Watch on Netflix

-My Hero Academia: Two Heroes Film based on the popular manga, set between the second and third series of the anime series
+My Hero Academia: Two Heroes Film based on the popular manga, set between the second and third series of the anime series.
+Watch on Netflix

-My Life Michael Keaton and Nicole Kidman star in this melodrama movie about a man who is diagnosed with terminal cancer and makes tapes for his unborn son
+My Life Michael Keaton and Nicole Kidman star in this melodrama movie about a man who is diagnosed with terminal cancer and makes tapes for his unborn son.
+Watch on Netflix

-My Neighbor Totoro Two children befriend a giant rabbit-like creature after they move to a new house in one of studio Ghibli’s most beloved films
+My Neighbor Totoro Two children befriend a giant rabbit-like creature after they move to a new house in one of studio Ghibli’s most beloved films.
+Watch on Netflix

-The Night Is Short, Walk On Girl Anime about a young girl who embarks on a long night of partying and interacts with an increasingly eccentric cast of characters
+The Night Is Short, Walk On Girl Anime about a young girl who embarks on a long night of partying and interacts with an increasingly eccentric cast of characters.
+Watch on Netflix

-Ocean Waves Anime television film based on the 1990 novel of the same name by Saeko Himuro
+Ocean Waves Anime television film based on the 1990 novel of the same name by Saeko Himuro.
+Watch on Netflix

-Only Yesterday Studio Ghibli film that follows an unmarried career woman Taeko Okajima as she takes her first extended trip outside her native Tokyo
+Only Yesterday Studio Ghibli film that follows an unmarried career woman Taeko Okajima as she takes her first extended trip outside her native Tokyo.
+Watch on Netflix

-Porco Rosso An Italian First World War ex-fighter ace who has been transformed into an anthropomorphic pig
+Porco Rosso An Italian First World War ex-fighter ace who has been transformed into an anthropomorphic pig.
+Watch on Netflix

-The Promise Historical drama film about a love triangle that develops immediately prior to the Armenian genocide, starring Oscar Isaac and Christian Bale
+The Promise Historical drama film about a love triangle that develops immediately prior to the Armenian genocide, starring French-Canadian actress Charlotte Le Bon, Oscar Isaac and Christian Bale.
+Watch on Netflix

-Rango Animated Western comedy film about a pet chameleon who aspires to be a hero
+Rango Animated Western comedy film about a pet chameleon who aspires to be a hero.
+Watch on Netflix

-Tales from Earthsea A powerful wizard named Sparrowhawk who seeks the source of his world’s imbalance in another Studio Ghibli film
+Tales from Earthsea A powerful wizard named Sparrowhawk who seeks the source of his world’s imbalance in another Studio Ghibli film.
+Watch on Netflix

 Sunday 2nd February

-Lady Bird Greta Gerwig’s Oscar-nominated coming-of-age comedy starring Saoirse Ronan as an artistically inclined senior-year student
+Lady Bird Greta Gerwig’s Oscar-nominated coming-of-age comedy starring Saoirse Ronan as an artistically inclined senior-year student.
+Watch on Netflix

 Monday 3rd February

-Team Kaylie part three The third instalment of the comedy about a famous 19-year-old billionaire
+Team Kaylie part three The third instalment of the comedy about a famous 19-year-old billionaire.
+Watch on Netflix

 Tuesday 4th February

-Tom Papa: You’re Doing Great The American stand-up tackles body image and social media among other topics in a new stand-up special
+Tom Papa: You’re Doing Great!
+The American stand-up tackles body image and social media among other topics in a new stand-up special.
+Watch on Netflix

 Wednesday 5th February